JFinare/egyfeladat/react/README.md

 #### Objectives

 1. Create two screens using `react-router-dom`.
-(List of rooms and furnitures)
+(List of rooms and furnitures) done
-2. Use Tailwind CSS for styling or any thrird party utils.
+2. Use Tailwind CSS for styling or any thrird party utils. done sass
-3. Implement a loading state for each screen.
+3. Implement a loading state for each screen. done
-4. Create links to navigate from the home screen to the room detail page.
+4. Create links to navigate from the home screen to the room detail page. done
 5. Display a list of furniture items in the room detail page.
 6. Implement search functionality for furniture by weight and price.

 #### Notes

 1. Use **USD** currency formatting
 2. Use the react-icons library for the arrow icon
 3. react-query is preferred for async operations, but not mandatory

 #### Steps